 I mean, a guy that's hidden in his basement for most of the campaign.

-Obviously, he's weak and frail, he doesn't have strength, stamina, he doesn't seem to have mental acuity and alertness.
+He doesn't seem to have mental acuity and alertness.

-I'm trying to be nice here, but I I've never seen anybody in the middle of a campaign take off half the days in September, take off for five days before you have a debate, take off, you know, Wednesday of the week before the election, six days to go before the election, and and now seemingly is forced to go out, has these tiny little baby rallies, and after 15 minutes he's exhausted and has to leave the stage.
+I have never seen anybody in the middle of a campaign take off half the days in September, take off for five days before you have a debate, take off Wednesday of the week before the election, six days to go before the election, and now seemingly is forced to go out, has these tiny little baby rallies, and after 15 minutes he's exhausted and has to leave the stage.

-And I'm like raising taxes, leftist activist justices, uh, you know, taking down the wall, and I'm like, wow, can can such a person win?
+And I'm like, raising taxes, leftist activist justices, taking down the wall.

 He does more in a day in campaigning than Joe Biden's done in a month.

-It's gonna be AOC and the squad.
+It's going to be AOC and the squad.

 Just think about how damaging that would be to this country.

-North Carolina is a beautiful state.
+I got to tell you something, North Carolina is a beautiful state.

 It's growing by leaps and bounds.

-Uh this is one of the key important races if Republicans, if you don't want Chuck Schumer in North Carolina to be the Senate majority leader, you've got to re-elect Tom Tillis.
+This is one of the key important races if Republicans, if you don't want Chuck Schumer in North Carolina to be the Senate majority leader, you've got to re-elect Tom Tillis.

 I mean, it's really that simple.

-We expect it to be over 260 million when it's done.
+We expect it to be over $260 million when it's done.

 I was out in the mountains with Ted Cruz earlier this week.

-I was down on the coast with Mike Pence, Vice President Pence later in the week.
+I was down on the coast with Mike Pence, Vice President Pence, later in the week.

-Uh, we've got a beautiful state.
+We've got a beautiful state.

 We've got a lot of things going for us.

-When we got the majority, we turned the state around, put it on the map economically, and we cannot afford to go back to the time that Democrats ran the state and Democrats ran Washington.
+When we got the majority, we turned this state around, put it on the map economically, and we cannot afford to go back to the time that Democrats ran the state and Democrats ran Washington.

-If you're in North Carolina, and by the way, this goes down ticket too.
+If you're in North Carolina, and by the way, this goes down ticket, too.

-We did lose a good congressman, our friend Mark Meadows, who's now the chief of staff of the president, but that is an important seat to hold.
+We did lose a good congressman, our friend Mark Meadows, who's now the chief of staff of the president.

-Uh, but the whole state is important.
+But the whole state is important.

 Thank you for being with us.